Connect with others who understand.

 Treating Tooth Decay

-Your dentist will recommend treatment options based on the severity of your tooth decay.
-Possible options include a standard cavity filling, a crown, a root canal, or a tooth extraction.
+Your dentist will recommend treatments based on the severity of your tooth decay.
+Possible treatment options include a standard cavity filling, a crown placement, a root canal, or a tooth extraction.
 If tooth decay is caught early, your dentist may try fluoride treatments instead of something more invasive.

-Crowns, root canals, and extractions are reserved for more serious cases.
-A crown is a covering over a decayed tooth.
+Crowns (coverings over a decayed tooth), root canals, and extractions are reserved for more serious cases.
 A root canal is a procedure to save a tooth with infected pulp (tissue inside the tooth).
-In an extraction, your tooth is fully removed, and then possibly replaced with an implant.
+In an extraction, your tooth is fully removed, and then possibly replaced with a dental implant.

 Dental Considerations for People With Lupus

-If you have lupus and are preparing to have a crown, root canal, or tooth extraction, talk to your rheumatologist and your dentist about how your lupus may affect your dental care.
-You may have an additional risk for infection, inflammation, and irritation.
+If you’re preparing to have a crown placement, root canal, or tooth extraction, talk to your rheumatologist and your dentist about how lupus may affect your dental care.
+You may have a higher risk of infection, inflammation, and irritation.
 Here are some things to consider.

 Mouth Sores

-Mouth sores, also called mouth ulcers, are seen in about 40 percent of people with lupus.
+Mouth sores — sometimes called mouth ulcers or oral lesions — are seen in about 40 percent of people with lupus.
 Dental procedures can increase your risk for these oral ulcers if your gums and mouth are irritated during the dental work.
-Speak to your dentist if you’re prone to mouth sores, so they can take precautions to prevent irritation and provide you with tips for aftercare.
+Let your dentist know if you’re prone to mouth sores.
+They can take precautions to prevent irritation and provide you with tips for aftercare.

 Dry Mouth